Powered by MediaWiki

 • The first line of sheet music is "Shave and a Haircut", but in a minor key, as is befitting for a haunted organ.

-• "Throw your hands up in the air/and wave them around like you just don't care" Is also a line from the Arrogant Worms' song, "Boy Band".
+• "Throw your hands up in the air/and wave them around like you just don't care" has entered the common parlance of songwriting and has been used in a broad spectrum of songs.

 • Pool shark Rudolph "Saturated" Fats is named after real-life pool player Rudolf Walter Wanderone Jr., aka "Minnesota Fats".